England called Crystal Palace’s Eze for Euro 2020 before injury nightmare – Townsend | Goal.com

 Townsend narrated how the team reacted to Eze’s injury update – a day he described as a sad one.

 “It was probably one of the saddest days of my career.
-At 11am the manager (Roy Hodgson) called us together and told us ‘it is his last season and I’ve decided to step aside’,” Townsend talkSPORT.
+At 11am the manager [Hodgson] called us together and told us ‘it is his last season and I’ve decided to step aside’,” Townsend talkSPORT.

 “So we were all down in the dumps going into training, then half an hour later, we are ten minutes before the end of the session, it was a light session, Eze has gone to turn and you heard a big pop.